reworkd/AgentGPT/README.md

 Name your own custom AI and have it embark on any goal imaginable.
 It will attempt to reach the goal by thinking of tasks to do, executing them, and learning from the results 🚀.

-## 🎉 Features
+## 🎉 Roadmap

 This platform is currently in beta, we are currently working on:

-- Long term memory 🧠
+- Long term memory via a vector DB 🧠
-- Web browsing 🌐
+- Web browsing capabilities via langchain 🌐
 - Interaction with websites and people 👨‍👩‍👦
+- Writing capabilities via a document API 📄
+- Saving agent runs 💾
+- Users and authentication 🔐
+- Stripe integration for a lower limit paid version (So we can stop worrying about infra costs) 💵

 More Coming soon...